hklages/node-red-contrib-sonos-plus/README.md

 ## Installation

-Install directly from your NodeRED's Setting Pallete.
+Install directly from your NodeRED's setting pallete.

 ## Special Functions